9/11 Living Memorial

-VOICES Communications Interns will work with our Communications Director to promote programs and services provided by VOICES, assist in the creation of communications materials, coordinate communications needs of national and local media, assist with the Living Memorial project, contribute to the overall communications plan, and provide video production assistance and participate in planning for the 9/11 Anniversary events sponsored by VOICES.
+Communications Interns will work with our Communications team to promote programs and services provided by VOICES, assist in the creation of communications materials, coordinate communications needs of national and local media, contribute to the overall communications plan, provide video production assistance, and participate in planning for special events sponsored by VOICES.

 Contribute to Communications Plan

-- Participate in the planning and implementation for a communications plan
+- Participate in planning and implementation of communications plan

 - Participate in planning and implementation of social media plan